 Look at that, I just saved you about 5 minutes of cooking time and 5 cents.
 It all adds up!

-Dump all the ingredients in the Instant pot, seal the lid, press the Bean button and adjust the time to 45 minutes.
+Seal the lid and make sure the venting knob is in the sealed position.
+Press the Bean button and adjust the time to 45 minutes.
 The IP takes about 10-15 minutes to come to pressure before the timer begins and the IP can do its job.

-When the Instant Pot beeps to let you know time’s up, let it rest for 5 minutes before bringing it to a quick release.
+When the IP beeps, let it rest for 5 minutes before bringing it to a quick release.
 Put on an oven mitt and carefully flick the venting knob to gently release the pressure.
 You can mash the beans in the IP container, but to show it as is, I put it in a glass bowl.
 (3)